-About: Nigel Forrester - Technical Marketing Manager
+About: Nigel Forrester - Director of Business Development

 1. Being a pioneer company in providing all board products in the world market, what do you see as the key issues or trends that will have an impact in the manufacture of processors boards for the defense sector?